AlexanderAberg/battleship/README.md

 ## Credits

-Favicon from  <a href="https://www.freepik.com/icon/herbal-tea_10812632#fromView=search&page=1&position=54&uuid=24e50b5d-d56e-4b71-a971-f5a242ddc937">Icon by Satawat Anukul</a> and generated through https://favicon.io/favicon-converter/
+Favicon from  <a href="https://www.freepik.com/icon/battleship_7445202#fromView=search&page=1&position=24&uuid=1fab3cff-7977-4766-8a3e-e89762b82c90">Icon by Umeicon</a> and generated through https://favicon.io/favicon-converter/

 - Boards are created with the help of tutorial from W3schools, https://www.w3schools.com/css/css_grid.asp https://www.w3schools.com/css/css_grid_container.asp and https://www.w3schools.com/css/css_grid_item.asp.
 - The Tutor Roman helped me with the grid, it is mainly my own code but with his help.
-- Got inspiration and some help from our Slack Team Group especially Lorenz.
+- Got help from Alex C on our Slack Team Group with the ships.
-- Template for this README is taken from Love Running and from my mentors project Horizon.
+- Template for this README is taken from my previous project Different Coloured Tea that in term got its template from Love Running and my mentors P1.

 ### Content